Interplay of Turbulence and Proton-Microinstability Growth in Space Plasmas: Discussion Conclusions

 To address this question, we have examined the statistical distribution of growth rates associated with proton temperature-anisotropy driven microinstabilities and the local nonlinear time scales, in three distinct systems.
 The three systems cover different ranges of ($R_{\mathrm{p}}, \beta_{\parallel \mathrm{p}}$)-values among other parameters.
-However, both simulation and observation results show that, when the comparison is performed in this way, locally in space, a negligible fraction of the samples support long-lived linear instabilities.
-For the majority of cases, it appears that the nonlinear effects do not allow sufficient time for the instabilities to grow large enough to affect the global dynamics to any significant degree.
-In this regard it is interesting that the instabilities appear to delimit the anisotropies even though the theory assumes homogeneous perturbations.
-One possibility is if the initial fluctuations are large amplitude to begin with, in which case application of a linear theory becomes questionable.
-In either case, clearly, a substantial revision in the present theoretical understanding is in order.
+However, both simulation and observation results show that, when the comparison is performed in this way, locally in space, only a small fraction of the samples support long-lived linear instabilities.
+Naively, one may conclude that the nonlinear effects do not allow sufficient time for the instabilities to grow large enough to affect the global dynamics to any significant degree (Fig.~\ref{fig:kde}). {Yet, decades of observations present strong evidence that linear microinstabilities regulate ion temperature anisotropy.
+A number of studies using in-situ observations~\citep[e.g.,][]{Gary2001GRL, Kasper2002GRL, Hellinger2006GRL, Maruca2012ApJ, Maruca2018ApJ}, have found that the distribution of plasma over the ($R_{\mathrm{p}}, \beta_{\parallel \mathrm{p}}$)-plane is well restricted by the thresholds predicted by linear Vlasov theory.
+The results shown in Fig.~\ref{fig:brazil} provide further evidence.

-In this study, we have used a basic homogeneous plasma model to estimate the growth rate of pressure-driven instabilities.
-A more realistic extension will consider other ion species, as well as modifications to the linear theory introduced by the presence of strong spatial inhomogeneity near coherent structures.
-Finally, consideration of more general equilibrium VDFs may give rise to more rapid instability.
-Each of these refinements would represent a significant subsequent study.